apache/pekko-http/docs/src/main/paradox/common/xml-support.md

 }

-Once you have done this (un)marshalling between XML and `NodeSeq` instances should work nicely and transparently, by either using `import akka.http.scaladsl.marshallers.xml.ScalaXmlSupport._` or mixing in the `akka.http.scaladsl.marshallers.xml.ScalaXmlSupport` trait.
+Once you have done this (un)marshalling between XML and `NodeSeq` instances should work nicely and transparently, by either using `import org.apache.pekko.http.scaladsl.marshallers.xml.ScalaXmlSupport._` or mixing in the `org.apache.pekko.http.scaladsl.marshallers.xml.ScalaXmlSupport` trait.

 @@@